Hare-Breadth Hurry: Plot

 Forced to rely on his cunning, Bugs employs various tactics to outsmart Wile E. Coyote, including a clever ruse involving drawn lines on the road, a makeshift fishing endeavor, and a rigged catapult.
 Despite Wile E.'s persistent efforts, he repeatedly falls victim to Bugs' inventive stratagems, leading to comical yet predictable outcomes.

 As the chase ensues, Bugs orchestrates elaborate traps, capitalizing on Wile E.'s relentless pursuit.
 Employing ingenious devices and exploiting the coyote's penchant for contraptions, Bugs consistently outmaneuvers his adversary, culminating in a series of calamitous yet humorous mishaps.

-Production notes

-In Hare-Breadth Hurry the fifth and concluding collaboration between Bugs Bunny and Wile E. Coyote, a departure from the conventional formula is observed.
-Unlike its predecessors, this cartoon adopts the familiar framework of the Wile E. Coyote and Road Runner series, with Bugs Bunny assuming the role typically occupied by the Road Runner.
-Wile E. Coyote remains silent, while Bugs Bunny frequently addresses the audience, a departure from the customary interaction between characters.

-Notably, Hare-Breadth Hurry stands out as one of the rare instances where Bugs Bunny abstains from consuming a carrot, a recurring motif in many of his appearances, although Wile E. Coyote employs carrots as a lure in his pursuit of Bugs.
+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 2 Blu-ray.